-WSDOT anticipates the availability of approximately $28 million of federal Highway Safety Improvement Program (HSIP) funds for county safety projects.
-The purpose of the program is to reduce fatal and serious injury collisions as soon as possible using engineering countermeasures.
+WSDOT invites counties to apply for $28 million of federal Highway Safety Improvement Program (HSIP) funds for safety projects.
+The purpose of the program is to reduce fatal and serious injury collisions using engineering countermeasures.

 WSDOT is continuing to focus the program on low-cost, widespread projects that will reduce the risk of fatal and serious injury collisions on the county roadway system.
 Safety project proposals should be based on the priorities in the county’s local road safety plan using a data-driven approach.
 More specifically the criteria are further defined as follows: